Dtitkaio/simproof-pitch/slides/2025-10-28-sim-swap/input/outline.md

 🔹 **2.
 User opens wallet or Telco app**
 If the user has a standard crypto wallet (e.g., Phantom), the app opens automatically to show the request.
-If the user uses a smart wallet (AA-style) created via **dアカウント**, they simply unlock their phone or use biometrics.
+If the user uses a smart wallet (AA-style) created via **d ACCOUNT**, they simply unlock their phone or use biometrics.
 Both display:

 > “DOCOMO requests verification for SIM reissue.
 Tap ‘Sign’ to confirm.”